Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

 To start the day we had a quiz, to see what we already knew about the tradition.
-We then had lots of fun learning to write the numbers 1 to 10 in the Chinese symbols.
-To finish the morning, we measured the tails of all the different animals of Chinese New year.
+We then had lots of fun learning to write the numbers 1 to 10 in the Chinese calligraphy.
+To finish the morning, we measured the tails of all the different animals in Chinese New Year story.
 Which animal do you think had the longest tail?

 We spent the afternoon completing lots of fun craft activities – we made fish, dragons and learned a Chinese dance.

 Take a look at all of our exciting learning!

 We went to Jodrell Bank to launch our new topic, The Moon and Beyond.
 In the morning we enjoyed a workshop were we learned a lot about Tim Peake.
 We watched videos of different astronauts in space and decided what we would need to take to space.
 We thought that the idea of having to wear a nappy in space was very funny!
 Afterwards we got to make our own rockets and watch them blast off into the air!
 This was very exciting!
 After lunch we went inside an Inflatable Planetarium and learnt more about the different planets.

 This half term our topic is ‘How is it Made?’ – and we are really enjoying it!
 In DT, we started our topic by watching clips of Wallace and Gromit’s cracking contraptions, taking inspiration, before designing our own contraption.
 The children had lots of wonderful ideas for their own inventions – from cameras to find lost dogs, to sweet machines.
 Take a look at some of our junk modelling representations of our inventions.
 Can you guess what they are?